Read & Publish for researchers

 If your institution is not on the list here, you may wish to contact your library to find out if they are planning to participate in our Read & Publish initiative soon.

-View our Read & Publish – benefits for researchers flier.
+View our Read & Publish – benefits for researchers flyer.

 What do authors say?

-Dr Jacques Behmoaras, Department of Immunology and Inflammation, Imperial College London, UK, said:
+Dr Jacques Behmoaras, Imperial College London, UK, said:

 I was very pleased to publish Open Access in Journal of Cell Science with no fees nor time-consuming admin processes.
 The clear advantages are rapid and efficient exposure and easy access to my article around the world.
 I believe it is great to have this publishing option in fast-growing fields in biomedical research.

-Professor Talila Volk, Department of Molecular Genetics, Weizmann Institute of Science, Israel, said:
+Professor Talila Volk, Weizmann Institute of Science, Israel, said:

 I was delighted to have our paper published Open Access for free in Development.
 This is due to a special Read & Publish deal between my research institute – the Weizmann Institute of Science – and The Company of Biologists.
 Publishing Open Access exposes my article to a wide variety of readers who do not have access to the journal.